If you don’t like the story, change it.

 Communication skills important

-Gabornitz initially started studying marketing but switched to communications, which he really enjoyed.
+Gabornitz initially started studying marketing but switched to communication, which he really enjoyed.
 He’s continually using those skills in his career and within his current role.
 “The job I have now is very much internal facing,” Gabornitz said.
 “I’m always using my communications skills, written and oral.
 I’ve spent my whole career talking, which is something I like to do,” he said with a laugh.

 Since graduating 14 years ago, he’s been an entrepreneur and worked in small organizations and Fortune 500 companies.
 He started at Northwestern Mutual as senior project manager of tech advancement and outreach, working on recruiting and retaining tech talent in the region.
 This spring, he was named one of the Business Journal’s “40 Under 40,” which recognizes promising leaders under 40 years old.